-BioBus helps K-12 and college students in New York City discover, explore, and pursue science.
+BioBus helps K-12 and college students discover, explore, and pursue science.
 We focus on students excluded from the scientific community due to factors such as race, gender, economic status, and physical access.
 Through this work, we envision a world where all people have the opportunity to reach their full scientific potential.
-We’ve reached 350,000 students at more than 900 schools and community organizations since 2008, primarily NYC public and charter schools and as far away as New England, California, and even Rwanda, Egypt and Jordan.
+We’ve reached 400,000 students at more than 1,000 schools and community organizations since 2008, primarily NYC public and charter schools and as far away as New England, California, and even Rwanda, Egypt and Jordan.
 BioBus students connect with scientists from diverse backgrounds, learn lab and research skills, practice science communication, and take steps to become the next generation of scientists and problem-solvers, making the world better for all of us.
 Our students access and become part of the scientific community through introductory science labs aboard our mobile labs at their schools; after school, weekend, and summer programs; and year-long internships.
-We offer programs city-wide with a focus on Harlem, the South Bronx, and the Lower East Side.
+We offer programs city-wide with a focus on Harlem, the Bronx, and the Lower East Side.

 Learn more in our most recent annual report, and connect with us on Instagram, Facebook, Twitter, LinkedIn, and YouTube.
 For media inquiries, please refer to our press kit.